ikuamike/ikuamike.github.io/content/posts/2024/p3rf3ctr00t_ctf_2024_forensics.md

 {{< image src="/img/p3rf3ctr00t_ctf_2024/streams_and_secrets_9.png" alt="" position="center" style="border-radius: 8px;" >}}

-With the key we can craft our decode script as below and get the original contents of secrets.txt
+With the key we can craft our decode script as shown below and get the original contents of secrets.txt

 ```py
 from cryptography.fernet import Fernet